BC Government Jobs

 bc government jobsbc government jobs

 The biggest city is Vancouver, the third-largest metropolitan area in Canada, the largest in Western Canada, and the second-largest in the Pacific Northwest.
 The metro region is also the third-largest in the world.
-Greater Vancouver had a population of about 2.5 million people in October 2013, according to population estimates.
+According to population estimates, Greater Vancouver had a population of about 2.5 million people in October 2013.
 Following an election in 2017, the province has been ruled by the New Democratic Party, headed by John Horgan, first with a minority administration and then with a majority government, following an election in 2020.

 This is your chance to work with a company that has received many awards.
-The British Columbia Public Service has been named one of Canada’s top 100 employers, and it provides exceptional possibilities for professional advancement and development.
+The British Columbia Public Service has been named one of Canada’s top 100 employers, providing exceptional professional advancement and development possibilities.

 Employer Name: Government of British Columbia